In this article, we will look at the best dog walking holidays in the UK.

 There’s no shortage of places to stay, including Wilmington Priory near Eastbourne or the upmarket Park House Hotel in Midhurst.

-The Peak District has some fantastic walking routes and some lovely dog-friendly holiday lodges, so pack those hiking boots and dog biscuits and discover all the delights Derbyshire has to offer.
+The Peak District has some fantastic walking routes through woods and some lovely dog-friendly holiday lodges, so pack those hiking boots and dog biscuits and discover all the delights Derbyshire has to offer.

 The Cotswold Way